AeroSim-CFD/cfdmod/docs/source/use_cases/roughness_gen/index.rst

 .. figure:: /_static/roughness_gen/ABL.png

-According to Brazilian and European wind standards, the ABL profile can me represented by a roughness factor (z_0).
+According to Brazilian and European wind standards, the ABL profile can me represented by a roughness factor (:math:`z_0`).
 The objective of this module is to serve as a tool for generating the geometry of the roughness elements, in order to achieve a corresponding ABL profile.
-The validation of the ABL profile is based on the mean velocity profile.
+The validation of the ABL profile is based on the mean velocity profile and turbulence intensity.
 This profile is then used to obtain a corresponding roughness factor and compared to the ones presented by the standards.

 Usage